Supercar Culture & Exotic Collections

 MotoGP at Buriram

 The Thailand Grand Prix debuted on the MotoGP calendar in 2018, attracting over 230,000 spectators across the race weekend.
-The event brought an estimated 3 billion baht in economic activity to Buriram province, transforming a quiet northeastern city into an international motorsport destination.
+The event brought an estimated 3 billion Baht in economic activity to Buriram province, transforming a quiet northeastern city into an international motorsport destination.

 The Bangsaen Grand Prix